newjordan/Sacred-grid.art/README.md

 - Inspired by sacred geometry principles from various traditions
 - Built with React and modern JavaScript
+- Special thanks to Claude-Code and ChatGPT for AI assistance in development and documentation
 - Special thanks to all contributors and the open-source community

 ---